sercrod/sercrod/docs/guide/8-nested-nablla.en.md

 ## 4. Data inheritance and separation

-When Nablla elements are nested,
+When Sercrod elements are nested,
-the child Nablla can use the parent's data as long as it does not define its own.
+the child Sercrod can use the parent's data as long as it does not define its own.
 Once the child declares its own `data`,
 it becomes completely independent ? the parent's values are no longer visible.